-How to Build a Standout Musical Theatre Resume
+How to Write a Musical Theatre Resume in 2026: Step-by-Step Guide

 Your step-by-step guide to creating a confident, professional audition resume

-In musical theatre, your resume is more than a list of credits—it’s your first audition.
-It’s what casting sees before your headshot, before your video reel, before you sing a note.
+In musical theatre, your resume is more than a list of credits…it’s your chance to showcase your experience and your casting lane.
+It’s what casting sees along with your headshot, your video reel or clips, and often before you sing a note.
 But creating that resume can feel overwhelming.
 What should you include?
 How do you format it?
-What makes it stand out?
+What makes it stand out and tell casting exactly what they need without confusing them?

 Your Name and Contact Info: Keep It Clear